On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Introduction

+Our final result gives the complete characterization of covers $f \colon (Y,Q) \longrightarrow (X,P)$ of connected orbifold curves preserving slope stability conditions.
+Namely, we show that a cover of orbifold curves preserves the slope stability if and only if it is a genuinely ramified cover.

-\begin{theorem}[{Proposition~\ref{prop_counter_eg}, Theorem~\ref{thm_main}}] Let $f \colon \mathfrak{Y} \longrightarrow (X,P)$ be a finite cover from a proper stacky curve to a proper orbifold curve.
-The cover $f$ is genuinely ramified (i.e. satisfies the equivalent conditions from Proposition~\ref{prop_intro_1}) if and only if the pullback $f^*E$ for any $P$-stable bundle $E \in \Vect(X,P)$ is $\mu_{\mathfrak{Y}}$-stable. \end{theorem}
+\begin{theorem}[{Theorem~\ref{thm_main}, Theorem~\ref{thm_converse}}] Let $f \colon (Y,Q) \longrightarrow (X,P)$ be a non-trivial cover of connected orbifold curves.
+The cover $f$ is genuinely ramified if and only if the pullback $f^*E$ of any $P$-stable bundle $E \in \Vect(X,P)$ is $Q$-stable. \end{theorem}

+The idea behind the proof of the forward direction is as follows.
+We show that for a representable genuinely ramified Galois cover $f$, the bundle $f^* \left( f_* \mathcal{O}_{(Y,f_0^*P)}/\mathcal{O}_{(X,P)} \right)$ admits a filtration by sub-bundles such that each successive quotient is a line bundle of negative $Q$-degree; see Proposition~\ref{prop_negative}.
+This can be used to show that the pullback of a $P$-stable bundle is $Q$-polystable and simple, and hence $f_0^*P$-stable (see Theorem~\ref{thm_Galois_main}).
+For the general case, we need to consider the Galois closure $\bar{f}_0 \colon \bar{Y} \longrightarrow X$ of $f_0$ and a certain geometric branch data $\bar{Q}$ on $\bar{Y}$.
+The induced cover $\bar{f} \colon (\bar{Y}, \bar{Q}) \longrightarrow (X,P)$ may not be genuinely ramified.
+Our approach is to use intricate techniques for the genuinely ramified part and the maximal \'{e}tale part of the cover $\bar{f}$ to establish the result; see Theorem~\ref{thm_main}.

+For the converse, when $f$ is a non-trivial \'{e}tale cover, we explicitly construct a $P$-stable bundle $E$ such that $f^*E$ is not $f_0^*P$-stable.
+For this, the main step is to show the following: for any non-trivial finite group $G$, and a $G$-Galois cover $Z \longrightarrow X$ of smooth projective connected $k$-curves, there is a $G$-stable bundle on $Z$ which is not $H$-stable for any proper subgroup $H$ of $G$, together with the induced $H$-action.
+This also produces an alternate proof of \cite[Proposition~5.1]{BP}.

+We mention that the slope stability of bundles on orbifold curve has been studied in \cite{BKP} using an equivariant set up and equivariant slope, and in \cite{BKP2} using parabolic bundles when $\text{\rm char}(k)=0$; see Remark~\ref{rmk_condition} for a comparison with the above result.
+We refrain from using the notion of parabolic bundles since an orbifold bundle is non uniquely determined by a parabolic structure in positive characteristic; this can be seen for example by noting that there are non-isomorphic line bundles on an Artin-Schreier stack producing isomorphic parabolic structure on the underlying line bundle on $\mathbb{P}^1$.
+This suggests that using orbifold curves and orbifold bundles in the stacky sense is a more natural and canonical way for studying the slope stability conditions.

+The present article also acts as the foundation for our future work on the construction of the moduli space of the semistable orbifold bundles of a given rank and determinant bundle.
+We have also given a detailed account of the definition and properties of degree and slope of an orbifold bundles together with a study on their behavior under covers (see Lemma~\ref{lem_pullback_div_line_bundles}, Lemma~\ref{lem_push_div_line_rep}, Lemma~\ref{lem_push_div_line_nonrep}, Proposition~\ref{prop_properties_stacky}), for which we have not found any suitable source in the literature.